joelouthan/theologic.us/content/posts/here-is-love/0039-here-is-love-to-whom-are-we-saved-romans-829e.md

 ---
-title: 'Here is Love: To Whom Are We Saved? – Romans 8:29e'
+title: 'Here is Love: Romans 8:29e To Whom Are We Saved?'
 author: Joseph Louthan
 date: 2018-06-04T12:00:53+00:00
 categories: